The First Black City in America: Lincoln Heights, OH

 8. Two Olympians with ties to Lincoln Heights — William Hubbard (1st Black man to win Olympic gold in 1924) and Mae Faggs Star (1952 4x100 Gold Medalist with Wilma Rudolph).

 9. LH Tigers have produced multiple NFL, NBA, and MLB players.
-LH has produced more D1 players then most communities 2–3x its size including active professional players and multiple Super Bowl champions.
+LH has produced more D1 players than most communities 2–3x its size including active professional players and multiple Super Bowl champions.

 Cincinnati Police Department Gun Range is the longest standing open-air firing range in operation in a residential area in America.
-There has been no environmental or health impact studies on the land after 74 years (1947).
-Gunfire could/can be heard 300 days per year, six days per week, sun-up to sun-down for 72/74 years of its existence.
-Read more about the fight to remove it.
+There has been no environmental or health impact studies on the land after 77 years (1947).
+Gunfire could/can be heard 300 days per year, six days per week, sun-up to sun-down for 77 years of its existence.
+We have lobbied the fundraise of $31.7 million through city, county, state, and federal sources.
+Read more about our fight.

 Highlighting the carved out industrial land surrounding Lincoln Heights.